devenv integration

 untrusted devenv.nix automatically — exactly like the zsh/fish/nu

-shell hooks. devenv-allow (C-c v a) trusts the project and
+or unverifiable project falls back to the JSON loader. devenv-allow (C-c v a) trusts the project and

 immediately activates the loader in its buffers; devenv-revoke